mcneel/help-docs/_jp/flamingo/5/help/sun-and-sky-tabs.md

 * ![images/options.png](images/options.png)Toolbars >![images/flamingo-icon.png](images/flamingo-icon.png)Flamingo nXt Toolbar
 * ![images/menuicon.png](images/menuicon.png)Menus > Flamingo nXt 5.0 Pulldown > Show Control Panel > Flamingo nXt Tab > Sun

-Note: The Sun tab will only be visible if the Sun is activated through a Lighting Pre-set.
+**Note:** The Sun tab will only be visible if the Sun is activated through a Lighting Preset.

 Solar angles are required to perform sunlight calculations.
 There are two ways to specify the sun direction: by date, time, and place; and by direct angle.
 Use date, time, and place positioning to simulate the real sun in a study of your model's site.
 Direct sun angle controls the light angle without reference to a real sun.
 Use the direct sun angle to try lighting effects.